EduardGabriel/FreeTxt-Flask-BscProj/README.md

 - For further information on the FreeTxt project please contact the project team: CorCenCC@Cardiff.ac.uk

-# Personal Fork
+# "From Text to Insights: Summarising Free Text Responses in Surveys Using NLP" - Personal Fork

-- This is a fork of the platform, on which adaptations will be emplaced to realise my final year project for Computer Science Bsc at Cardiff University
+- This is a fork of the FreeTxt platform, on which adaptations will be emplaced to realise my final year project for Computer Science Bsc at Cardiff University.
 - The scope of my project is focused specifically on improving/refining the summarisation provided.

-**Title "From Text to Insights: Summarising Free Text Responses in Surveys Using Natural Language Processing Tools"**
+- The project is authorized by a CU supervisor in contact with FreeTxt developers and maintainers; Accredited in the unchanged parts of the README.

 ## Goals:
 -   Mono and Multi-Document Support
 -   Abstractive Generative Summary